sidonieB/Workflows/2_target_capture_data_analysis.md

 Depending on your input it will be relevant or not to use the "intronerate" option without modifications (see below).
 If you choose to use blast, your reference file will have to provide amino-acid sequences, so it may not make sense to use blast for something else than coding sequences.
-However, we found out empirically that blast allows to recover less reads, but longer genes, than with bwa, regardless if sequences were coding or not.
+However, we found out empirically that blast allows to recover less reads, but longer genes, than bwa, regardless if sequences were coding or not.
+A downside is that less statistics on recovery are available when using blast compared to bwa.
+In general you may want to first try bwa.

 ## **5. Tips when running Hybpiper**